Dramatycznie/AO3_Scraper/README.md

 - Download the release.
 - Unpack it.
 - Run `AO3_Scraper.exe`.
+- When prompted, enter the username of an user whose bookmarks you want to scrape or log into your AO3 account.
-- When prompted, enter your AO3 username, the starting and ending page of bookmarks to scrape, and an interval delay between requests.
+- When prompted, enter the starting and ending page of bookmarks to scrape, and an interval delay between requests.
 Suggested delay time is 5 seconds or more.
 - The script will begin scraping the bookmarks and will save the extracted data to a CSV file with the format of `username_bookmarks.csv`.

 # What can be done with the data?